 One might wonder what the effect of twinkling is on ground-based photometry, since to the eye it makes the brightness of a star appear to flucuate drastically, adding to the noise.
 It turns out not to matter much with a telescope bigger than about 8-10" in diameter, since the effect of twinkling there is to make the star jitter in position slightly and/or change in apparent size.
 So long as the photometer aperture is big enough all the light from the star is measured even if it jumps around in position a little or "blows up" in size during the periods of worse "seeing".
 The only penalty is that a larger photometer aperture includes more night sky background light (the reading of this alone is subtracted from the star+sky reading to give the star's measure), which means it will be slightly noisier, but even with this the other sources of noise in the system might still be more significant.

 Anyway, so what happened to all this building interest towards a real radio astronomy SETI search effort back in the 1970's?
-The kibosh was put on it by a Senator from Wisconsin (Proxmire), who'd achieved a sort of national political folk heroism for his "Golden Fleece Award", issued monthly from March 1975 to December 1988 -- behavioral scientist Ronald Hutchinson sued Proxmire for libel and requested $8 million in damages in 1976 -- which was Proxmire's way of calling attention to what he considered outrageous and wasteful government spending.
+The kibosh was put on it by a Senator from Wisconsin (Proxmire), in an early example of what's now called "cancel culture".
+He'd achieved a sort of national political folk heroism for his "Golden Fleece Award", issued monthly from March 1975 to December 1988 -- behavioral scientist Ronald Hutchinson sued Proxmire for libel and requested $8 million in damages in 1976.
+These "awards" were Proxmire's way of calling attention to what he considered outrageous and wasteful government spending.
+Even though he was a notorious hawk and always voted for increased military spending, one of his favorite targets was the Navy; duh, there are no Navy bases in Wisconsin.

 In 1982 Proxmire led the Senate to discontinue all federal funding for SETI.
-Frank Drake nominated Proxmire for membership in the Flat Earth Society, appropriate because he'd filled the infamous Eugene McCarthy's seat when the latter died.
-After meeting with Carl Sagan (and others), Proxmire agreed to look the other way when some funding was restored in 1983 (the D's had taken back control of the Congress after the 1982 mid-term elections), to build a state-of-the-art multi-channel spectrum analyzer and search with an existing radio telescope, and this continued to bump along at a low level until 1992 when another Senator (Richard Bryan) got public funding for SETI axed for good.
+Frank Drake nominated Proxmire for membership in the Flat Earth Society, appropriate because he'd filled the infamous Eugene McCarthy's seat when the latter died -- at the age of only 48.
+After meeting with Carl Sagan (and others), Proxmire agreed to look the other way when some funding was restored in 1983 (the D's had taken back control of the Congress after the 1982 mid-term elections), to build a state-of-the-art multi-channel spectrum analyzer and search with an existing radio telescope, and this continued to bump along at a low level until 1992, when another Senator (Richard Bryan) got public funding for SETI axed for good.
 If there's anything to be found out there we don't want to know.

 All this was in spite of the large public support for SETI.
 IOW, there was no real political opposition to SETI until Proxmire discovered he could exploit it for selfish political purposes and score cheap political points.
 Today there'd probably be a hashtag backlash to make someone like him pay the political price for such assinine antics, especially considering that the War Machine spends an equivalent amount (in today's $$'s) about every 7-8 minutes.